 Principally, pure public organization should be used as a last resort when all other modes do not work effectively (Williamson).
 "In-house" public organization has higher (direct and indirect) costs for setting up, running, controlling, reorganization, and liquidation.
 What is more, unlike market and private forms there is not automatic mechanism (competition) for sorting out the less effective modes.
 Here public "decision making" is required which is associated with high costs and time, and often influenced by strong private interests (power of lobbying groups, policy makers and their associates, employed bureaucrats) rather than efficiency.
-What is more, widespread "inefficiency by design" of public modes is practiced to secure (rent-taking) positions of certain interest groups, stakeholders, bureaucrats etc. Along with development of general institutional environment ("The Rule of Law", transparency) and monitoring, measurement, communication etc. technologies, the efficiency of promarket modes (regulation, information, recommendation) and contract forms would get bigger advantages over internal less flexible public arrangements.
+What is more, widespread "inefficiency by design" of public modes is practiced to secure (rent-taking) positions of certain interest groups, stakeholders, bureaucrats etc. Along with development of general institutional environment ("The Rule of Law", transparency) and monitoring, measurement, communication etc. technologies, the efficiency of pro-market modes (regulation, information, recommendation) and contract forms would get bigger advantages over internal less flexible public arrangements.

-Usually hybrid modes (public-private partnership) are much more efficient than pure public forms given coordination, incentives, and control advantages.
+(public-private Usually hybrid modes partnership) are much more efficient than pure public forms given coordination, incentives, and control advantages.
 In majority of cases, involvement of farmers, agrarian organizations and other beneficiaries increases efficiency, decreases asymmetry of information, restricts opportunisms, increases incentives for private costs-sharing, and reduces management costs.
-For instance, a hybrid mode would be appropriate for carrying out the supply of preservation of environment, biodiversity, landscape, historical and cultural heritages etc. That is determined by farmers information superiority, strong interlinks of activity with traditional food production (economy of scope), high assets specificity to the farm (farmers competence, high citespecificity of investments to the farm and land), and spatial interdependency (needs for cooperation of If there is a strong need for third-party public involvement but effective (government, local authority, international assistance) intervention is not introduced in a due time, then agrarian "development" is substantially deformed.
+For instance, a hybrid mode would be appropriate for carrying out the supply of preservation of environment, biodiversity, landscape, historical and cultural heritages etc. That is determined by farmers information superiority, strong interlinks of activity with traditional food production (economy of scope), high assets specificity to the farm (farmers competence, high citespecificity of investments to the farm and land), and spatial interdependency (needs for cooperation of farmers at regional or wider scale), and not less important - farm's origin of negative externalities.

+Furthermore, enforcement of most labor, animal welfare, biodiversity etc. standards is often very difficult or impossible.
+In all these cases, stimulating and supporting (assisting, training, funding) private voluntary actions are much more effective then mandatory public modes in terms of incentive, coordination, enforcement, and disputing costs.
+If there is a strong need for third-party public involvement but effective (government, local authority, international assistance) intervention is not introduced in a due time, then agrarian "development" is substantially deformed.
 Consequently, all class of socially needed eco-activities and investment are blocked, natural resources are degradated or pollutes in large scales, sustainability of farms structures in reduces etc.

-10 VII.
-Stages in Analysis of Environmental Management and

-Strategies in Agri-Business
+VII.
+Stages in Analysis of Environmental Management and Strategies in Agri-Business

 Analysis and improvement of public agro-ecomanagement and strategies is to include following stages (Figure 4): First, assessment of specific management needs of conservation of natural resources utilized and/affected by agriculture.
 Later depends on particular characteristics of diverse natural resources and ecosystems they are part of, and the number, interests and strategies of related agents.
 For instance, persistence of serious eco-problems and risks is an indicator that effective system of eco-management is not put in place.
 Therefore, trends, factors, problems, and risks associated with natural environment and its individual elements are to be identified.
-Modern science offers quite precise methods to assess the state of environment, and detect existing, emerging and likely challenges -environmental changes, degradations, destructions and depletion of natural resources, ecorisks etc. (MEA).
+Modern science offers quite precise methods to assess the state of environment, and detect existing, emerging and likely challenges - environmental changes, degradations, destructions and depletion of natural resources, ecorisks etc. (MEA).